choderalab/protons/docs/modules/system preparation.rst

 Preparing systems for constant-pH simulation
 ********************************************

+Several steps are necessary to prepare a simulation system for simulation using ``protons``.
+In
 Most of ``protons`` relies on the OpenMM API for Amber files, which is documented here

 http://docs.openmm.org/7.0.0/userguide/application.html#using-amber-files